curiouslearner999/Game-Project-1/README.md

 ### The user's function:
     - User uses arrow keys to move tiles
     - Tiles with identical numbers will join and add
-    - Computer will add new tile with number 2 or 4 as user moves current tiles to join
+    - Computer will add new tile with number 2 as user moves current tiles to join
     - When user fills the board and no tiles to join games is over

 ### Technologies: